agencyenterprise/zerokdb/README.md

 - Create, insert, and query tables using SQL-like syntax.
 - Support for various data types including strings, integers, floats, booleans, datetimes, and lists of floats.
 - Perform cosine similarity searches on vector data.
-- File-based storage with optional IPFS support for distributed storage.
+- IPFS support for distributed storage.
+- Decentralized version controll powered by a smart contract
 - Change tracking for database operations.

 ## Installation